New York Power Summit 2020

 - Provide a brief overview of the microgrids market

-- Describe the technical, financial, and commercial challenges to microgrid and electrification implementation- and the solutions
+- Describe the technical, financial, and commercial challenges to beneficial electrification and microgrid and electrification implementation- and the solutions

 - Evaluate the ROI for battery storage systems and other power alternatives